roleoroleo/onvif_simple_server/README.md

 | input_file | the file created when the event is fired |
 | events | set to 1 to enable ONVIF PullPoint, 2 to enable WS Base Notification or 3 to enable both |

-Check the code for other informations.
+Check the code for information.

 ### wsd_simple_server
 wsd_simple server supports the following options